 Chapter 4: Tradition

-I. All Roads lead to Rome
+I. All Roads Lead to Rome

 a.
 Tradition, Tradition, Tradition

-“Tradition, tradition, tradition” is the title of one of the cheerful songs opening an otherwise rather agonizing story of a struggling Jewish family in Eastern Europe that was popularized by the celebrated Broadway show, later the movie, “Fiddler on the Roof.”
-Tradition, (in Hebrew “Massoreth”), says Tovye, is the reason “we keep our balance for many, many years”, as much as the organizing feature of family, community and Jewish life.
-“Because of our traditions”, he adds, we show “our constant devotion to god.”
-Though having no clue as to “how this tradition started”, Tevye makes it the pillar of his identity as much as of the communal existence “in simple peace and harmony.”
+“Tradition, tradition, tradition” is the title of the opening song of the celebrated Broadway show (later made into a movie) called Fiddler on the Roof, which tells the agonizing story of a struggling Jewish family in Eastern Europe.
+Tradition (in Hebrew “Massoreth”), says Tevye, the main protagonist, is the reason “we keep our balance for many, many years,” for it plays an essential role in the organization of family, community, and Jewish life.
+“Because of our traditions,” he adds, we show “our constant devotion to God.”
+Though having no clue as to “how this tradition started,” Tevye explains that it forms both the pillar of his identity and the foundation of everyday life in his community, which lives “in simple peace and harmony.”
 And if tradition is where the story begins, its slow evaporation marks a central element of the personal drama which ends with deportation.
-A crisis of modernity, at least from an Eastern European Jewish perspective, is craftily intertwined with the loss of tradition.
+A crisis of modernity, at least from an Eastern European Jewish perspective, is cleverly intertwined with the loss of tradition.

-Hannah Arendt is certainly no Tevye and the notions of a devotion to god, or a simple peace and harmony, are hardly part of her vocabulary.
-But some of the main aspects of Arendt’s postwar writings on tradition (and especially her works from the 1960s) seem to dovetail with the Milkman’s cheerful agony rather well.
-The grounds for community and identity; the relations with the past; the reference to mythic unknown origins; and the modern calamity made of the disappearance of tradition – all are essential parts of Arendt’s argumentation.
-Not without a grain of irony, perhaps, one could say that Arendt’s analysis of a crisis of modernity in following two world wars, the rise of totalitarianism and extermination, starts where Scholem Aleichem’s drama left of, that is with the loss of tradition, even if not with the same stagy pathos or moral intentions in mind.
+Hannah Arendt is certainly no Tevye, and the notions of devotion to God, or simple peace and harmony, are hardly part of her vocabulary.
+But some of the main aspects of Arendt’s postwar writings on tradition (especially her works from the 1960s) seem to dovetail with the milkman’s outlook rather well.
+The grounds for community and identity; the relationship between past and present; the reference to mythic unknown origins; and the modern calamity resulting from the disappearance of tradition – all are essential parts of Arendt’s argumentation.
+Not without a grain of irony, perhaps, one could say that Arendt’s analysis of the crisis of modernity in the wake of two world wars, and the rise of totalitarianism and extermination, starts where Scholem Aleichem’s drama left off, that is with the loss of tradition, although without the same stagy pathos or moral intentions in mind.

-It is in this context of her postwar renewed interests in tradition that she displays a subtle, certainly distinctive, approach to the relation of critique to theology.
+It is in this postwar context of renewed interest in tradition that Arendt adopts a subtle, certainly distinctive approach to the relation of critique to theology.
 This chapter is dedicated to this relation and to the manner in which it discloses Arendt’s unique critique of theology.
-In the following then I would like first to show what is tradition for Arendt and how it represents a theological category.
-This will invite an examination of how tradition informs her conceptualization of critique and of her critique of modernity, and how her concept of secularization is subsequently dependent on theology.
+In what follows, then, I would first like to show what tradition means for Arendt and the ways in which it represents a theological category.
+This will invite an examination of how tradition informs her conceptualization of critique and in particular her critique of modernity, and how her concept of secularization is subsequently dependent on theology.

-Especially in her political writings from the 1960s’ – the writings that demonstrate according to Dana Villa Arendt’s shift “from totalitarianism to the tradition” – Arendt presents two main arguments concerning the meaning of tradition.
-First, tradition means an inter-generational transference of a sacred testament.
+In her political writings from the 1960s in particular – texts that demonstrate, according to Dana Villa, Arendt’s shift of focus “from totalitarianism to tradition” – Arendt presents two main arguments concerning the meaning of tradition.
+First, tradition means the intergenerational transference of a sacred testament.
 Second, tradition is a Roman concept.
-In one of the more evocative passages of her chapter “What is Authority” she thus writes:
+In one of the more evocative passages of a chapter entitled “What is Authority?” she writes:

 Tradition preserved the past by handing down from one generation to the next the testimony of the ancestors, who first had witnessed and created the sacred founding and then augmented it by their authority throughout the centuries.